-Blaze: Working Women, Public Leaders is a new exhibition produced by NSW State Archives.
-See Blaze at the Whitlam Institute within Western Sydney University, and online via our e-catalogue.
+Blaze: Working Women, Public Leaders is an exhibition produced by NSW State Archives.
+View exhibition content via our e-catalogue.

 Blaze engages with the finding that a significant leadership gap continues to exist between women and men in public life.
 Through its thoughtfully curated study of a selection of women working in different policy fields from the 1860s to the present, Blaze sheds insights into the challenges and opportunities that women have faced building professional careers in the NSW public sphere.